matthewp/adn-api/README.txt

 Browser-based JavaScript wrapper for the App.Net API.
 It provides 1 window-level namespace, ADN.

+To get: npm install adn-api

 To use:

 // First you need to ensure that you have authenticated. var MY_CLIENT_ID = 'somelongstring',